Is it yet another inevitable change in the music business or a long-term threat for independent record labels?

 In the US, vinyl sales saw 108% growth during the first half of 2021.
 As we’re seeing the same in Europe, what’s the issue?
 People are buying vinyls, so labels and artists should be happy about this, right?
 Not so fast.

 As mentioned by The Guardian, vinyl pressing plants are struggling to meet demand, and well-funded labels are trying to jump the queue.
-On top of that, there’s a shortage of PVC, which provokes delays from suppliers to the pressing plant, so they can’t keep up with the usual production delays.
+On top of that, there’s a shortage of PVC, which provokes delays from suppliers to the pressing plant, resulting in unusual production delays.
 A couple of decades ago, we could press records within a few weeks, while today we have to wait between 6 and 12 months.
-If you’re a record label or an artist with audio files and artwork print files ready to be sent to the pressing plant, you’ll have to wait almost a year to get your vinyl in your hands.
+If you’re a record label or an artist with audio and artwork files ready to be sent to the pressing plant, you’ll have to wait almost a year to get your vinyl in your hands.
 This is not sustainable.

 Mirko Gläser, owner of Uncle M

-My name is Mirko Gläser.
-I am the owner of the hybrid music company Uncle M, based at the German North Sea coast.
-We see ourselves as a mix of a label, marketing/PR agency, music publisher and consultant for currently about 75 bands and numerous international labels.
+Mirko Gläser is the owner of the hybrid music company Uncle M, based on the German North Sea coast.
+The company views itself as a mix of a label, marketing/PR agency, music publisher, and consultant for around 75 bands and numerous international labels.

-I have been active in the label business since the beginning of the 00s and in earlier years, during the most successful phases, I accompanied bands like The Gaslight Anthem, Flogging Molly, Gogol Bordello, but also the Donots, Itchy or 100 Kilo Herz with my work.
-We are connected with iMusician via the band Attic Stories, which publishes its songs in our music publishing department Oh Lumiere.
+Mirko has been active in the label business since the beginning of the 2000s, and in his earlier years accompanied bands like The Gaslight Anthem, Flogging Molly, Gogol Bordello, Donots, Itchy, and 100 Kilo Herz.
+Uncle M is connected with iMusician via the band Attic Stories, which publishes its songs in Uncle M's music publishing department Oh Lumiere.

 Can you tell us what’s happening with vinyl products and pressing plants?

-But there is another important complicating factor: Vinyl has been booming for several years and, at the latest since the end of 2019, has also become a topic again for major record companies, which are now pressing their new releases and also their gigantic back catalogs in ever larger quantities.
-Around 2010, 700,000 vinyl records were sold in Germany; by 2020, the figure was around 4.2 million - and rising.
+There is also another important complicating factor: Vinyl has been booming for several years, and since the end of 2019 it has again become a topic for major record companies, which are now pressing their new releases and also their gigantic back catalogs in ever larger quantities.
+Around 2010, 700,000 vinyl records were sold in Germany; by 2020, the figure was around 4.2 million and rising.